wesleypretoh/First-class-frontend/README.md

 - English/Thai localization, including locale-aware routing, middleware, and auth screens.
 - Opinionated project structure designed for rapid SaaS or admin dashboards.

+## About

+First-Class pairs authenticated SaaS scaffolding with multilingual routing so you can launch dashboards quickly.
+The layout stays approachable for newcomers while leaving room for production hardening.

+### Page Title & SEO

+- **Global template** – `app/layout.tsx` defines the default title (`First-Class`) and template (`%s | First-Class`).
+Update this file to change the app name or description shown across tabs and search results.
+- **Default-locale pages** – English routes (for example `app/page.tsx`, `app/login/page.tsx`, `app/dashboard/page.tsx`) export a `metadata` object.
+Edit the `title` field there to adjust the tab title.
+- **Localized pages** – `app/[lang]/…/page.tsx` files implement `generateMetadata` to pull titles from the locale dictionary.
+Modify the `pageTitles` entries inside `locales/en.ts` and `locales/th.ts` to keep translations in sync.

 ## Tech Stack

 - **Framework:** Next.js 15 (App Router, Server Components, Turbopack)